Interspinous Fixation (Fusion) Devices

 - SP-Fix™ (Globus)

-- Interspinous Distraction Procedure for Lumbar Spinal Stenosis (Policy #065 in the Surgery Section of this database)
+- Interspinous Distraction Procedure for Lumbar Spinal Stenosis (Policy #065 in the Surgery Section)

-- Lumbar Spinal Fusion (Policy #073 in the Surgery Section of this database)
+- Lumbar Spinal Fusion (Policy #073 in the Surgery Section)

 1. Interspinous fixation (fusion) device when used as an adjunct to interbody fusion is subject to the medical necessity of the primary lumbar spinal fusion procedure.

-[NOTE: Please refer to a separate policy on 'Lumbar Spinal Fusion' (Policy #073) under the Surgery Section of this database.]
+[NOTE: Please refer to a separate policy on 'Lumbar Spinal Fusion' (Policy # 073) under the Surgery Section .]

-2. Interspinous fixation (fusion) device is considered investigational for all other uses including, but not limited to, as stand-alone use in members with spinal stenosis.
+2. Interspinous fixation (fusion) device is considered investigational for all other uses including, but not limited to, its use for stand-alone decompression in members with spinal stenosis.

-Use of the Aspen interspinous fixation device as a stand-alone interspinous spacer was reported in a prospective series of 6 cases (an additional 32 patients received the X-stop interspinous distraction device).
+Use of the Aspen interspinous fixation device as a stand-alone interspinous spacer was reported in a prospective series of 6 cases (an additional 32 patients received the X-stop interspinous distraction device), which is addressed in Policy # 065 -Surgery Section (Interspinous Distraction Procedure for Lumbar Spinal Stenosis).
 The study population consisted of consecutive patients with a primary diagnosis of lumbar spinal stenosis with pain that was relieved by sitting or lumbar flexion.
 Of the 6 patients implanted with the Aspen device, 2 (33%) had spinous process fractures observable on computed tomography (CT).
-Out of the entire group of 38 patients, 55% of those with spondylolisthesis (n=20) had a fracture within 6 months of surgery.
+Of the entire group of 38 patients, 55% of those with spondylolisthesis (n=20) had a fracture within 6 months of surgery.
 None of the 18 patients without spondylolisthesis experienced a fracture.
+In 2013, use of an interspinous fusion plate was reported in a series of 4 patients in conjunction with surgery for recurrent lumbar disc herniation.
+(3)

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers